 Tips for Safe Boating

 -Always be conscious of the weather when planning a trip.
-If the forecast begins to change head back to shore to ensure a safe return.
+If the forecast begins to change, head back to shore to ensure a safe return.

 -Develop a float plan for your friends or family at home.
-A float plan includes your planned destination, your trip itinerary and a list of your passengers.
+A float plan includes your planned destination, your trip itinerary, and a list of your passengers.

--See to it that all individuals, regardless of age or capability, wear a life jacket while aboard.
+-See that all individuals, regardless of age or capability, wear a life jacket while aboard.

 -Proper boating safety includes that passengers know how to swim.
 Check your local area for swimming classes for all ages.

 -Always have a VHR-FM marine radio onboard.
-Cell phones can lose service while away from shore but a VHR-FM radio can be used to reach the coast guard at any time day or night.
+Cell phones can lose service while away from shore, but a VHR-FM radio can be used to reach the coast guard at any time, day or night.

--Take advantage of the U.S. Coast Guards free vessel safety check.
+-Take advantage of the U.S. Coast Guards’ free vessel safety check.

 -Lastly, use common sense while operating a vessel.
 Remain at a safe speed and don’t navigate too close to other boaters.

-If you or a loved one has been injured in a boating accident, you have rights.
-TonaLaw may be able to help.
-Just call us at 833-TonaLaw or fill in the form below and we will offer you a free consultation.
+You have rights if you or a loved one has been injured in a boating accident.
+Tona Law may be able to help you receive compensation for your injuries or property damage.
+Just call us at 1-833-TONALAW or fill in the form below, and we will offer you a free consultation.